Learn How Can Stem Cells Help Parkinson’s Disease And Alzheimer’s Disease

 How could stem cells help in Parkinson’s disease?

-Some of the symptoms of Parkinson’s disease are a consequence of the demise of dopamine inducing cells in the midbrain.
-Common treatments are medications like forms of levadopa, dopamine agonists, MAO-B inhibitors, amantadine and anticholinergics, even though there subsists the likelihood of long-term hostile effects.
+Some of the symptoms of Parkinson’s disease are a consequence of the demise of dopamine-inducing cells in the midbrain.
+Common treatments are medications like forms of levodopa, dopamine agonists, MAO-B inhibitors, amantadine, and anticholinergics, even though there subsists a likelihood of long-term hostile effects.
 In severe circumstances, brain surgery is executed.
 All of these present treatment possibilities do not address the brain impairment that has already befallen because of this disease.
-Our clinic hopes that via our studies, dopamine neurons can be formed in the target region diminishing Parkinson’s symptoms.
+Our clinic hopes that via our studies, dopamine neurons can be formed in the target region, diminishing Parkinson’s symptoms.

 How are stem cells administered for Parkinson’s disease?